MicrosoftEdge/WebView2Feedback/specs/ScreenCaptureRequested.md

   /// Returns an `ICoreWebView2Deferral` object.
   HRESULT GetDeferral([out, retval] ICoreWebView2Deferral** deferral);
 }
-/// This is an extension of the ICoreWebView2Frame interface that supports ScreenCaptureRequested
+/// This is an extension of the ICoreWebView2Frame interface that supports ScreenCaptureStarting
 // MSOWNERS: stevenwei@microsoft.com
 [uuid(12885cda-9caa-4793-9c38-f15827dbab1f), object, pointer_default(unique)]
 interface ICoreWebView2Frame3 : IUnknown {
-  /// Add an event handler for the `ScreenCaptureRequested` event.
+  /// Add an event handler for the `ScreenCaptureStarting` event.
-  /// `ScreenCaptureRequested is raised when content in an iframe or any of its
+  /// `ScreenCaptureStarting is raised when content in an iframe or any of its
   /// descendant iframes requests permission to use the Screen Capture
   /// API from getDisplayMedia()
   ///
-  /// This relates to the `ScreenCaptureRequested` event on the
+  /// This relates to the `ScreenCaptureStarting` event on the
   /// CoreWebView2`.
   /// Both these events will be raised in the case of an iframe requesting
   /// permission.
 The `CoreWebView2Frame`'s event handlers will be invoked
   /// before the event handlers on the `CoreWebView2`.
 If the `Handled`
-  /// property of the `ScreenCaptureRequestedEventArgs` is set to TRUE
+  /// property of the `ScreenCaptureStartingEventArgs` is set to TRUE
   /// within the`CoreWebView2Frame` event handler, then the event will not
   /// be raised on the `CoreWebView2`, and its event handlers will not be
   /// invoked.
   ///
-  HRESULT add_ScreenCaptureRequested(
+  HRESULT add_ScreenCaptureStarting(
-      [in] ICoreWebView2FrameScreenCaptureRequestedEventHandler* handler,
+      [in] ICoreWebView2FrameScreenCaptureStartingEventHandler* handler,
       [out] EventRegistrationToken* token);

   /// Remove an event handler previously added with
-  /// `add_ScreenCaptureRequested`
+  /// `add_ScreenCaptureStarting`
-  HRESULT remove_ScreenCaptureRequested(
+  HRESULT remove_ScreenCaptureStarting(
       [in] EventRegistrationToken token);
 }

-/// Receives `ScreenCaptureRequested` events for iframes.
+/// Receives `ScreenCaptureStarting` events for iframes.
 // MSOWNERS: stevenwei@microsoft.com
 [uuid(c07ac75c-2105-4bb8-9c57-21b6ed8fb381), object, pointer_default(unique)]
-interface ICoreWebView2FrameScreenCaptureRequestedEventHandler : IUnknown {
+interface ICoreWebView2FrameScreenCaptureStartingEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
   HRESULT Invoke(
       [in] ICoreWebView2Frame* sender,
-      [in] ICoreWebView2ScreenCaptureRequestedEventArgs * args);
+      [in] ICoreWebView2ScreenCaptureStartingEventArgs * args);
 }

 ```